 I hope this was helpful.
-If you have any questions, tips, or success stories, comment or hit me up through email.
+If you have any questions, tips, or success stories, definitely jump in the Facebook Group to share.

 Now go forth and kick ass on trail!
 Treat yourself like you’re already a fitness god(dess) and amazing athlete.
 Because you will totally get there.